maxses/libpharao/README.md

 assumes that the  application is not multithreaded so some symbols for reentrance can be dropped.
 See below for further assumptions.

-The library does not provide additional functions.
-It will just shrink the applications binary size.
+The library does not provide additional functionality.
+It will just shrink the applications binary size and may overload existing functions.

 The library is testet with tollchains based on newlib(nano) and picolib for STM32 controllers.